dcmoss87/PDF2Audiobook/README.md

 ### Usage

-  1. Enter the name of the PDF file to convert in the **PDF Name** field (*it is not necessary to put the file extension in the entry field as this will generate an error - also note that some PDF may not work with this application due to how they are formatted*).
+  1. Enter the name of the PDF file to convert in the **PDF Name** field (*it is not necessary to put the file extension in the entry field as this will generate an error - also note that some PDF files may not work with this application due to how they are formatted*).

         ![PDFNameEntry](https://github.com/dcmoss87/PDF2Audiobook/blob/main/Documentation/Example%20Pictures/PDFNameEntry.PNG)